mabushelbaia/encs4110/docs/Experiment-1.md

 ## Lab Work

-Write an ARM assembly program that performs the following operations, and observe the results in the simulator:
+Write an ARM assembly program that performs the following instructions, and observe the results in the simulator:

 ```asm
     MOV R2, #0x01 ; R2 = ?